Stochastic optimization with decision-dependent distributions: Assumptions under state-dependent sampling

 Suppose that Assumptions~\ref{assum:smoothness}, \ref{assum:perm_pred}, \ref{ass:strong_conv_perm}\ref{it:str_conv1}, \ref{ass:smoothness}\ref{assump:smooth_center} hold.
 In each iteration, the stochastic gradient method draws a sample $z_t\sim\cD(x_t)$ and uses $\nabla \ell(x_t,z_t)$ to advance.
 Clearly $\nabla \ell(x_t,z_t)$ is an unbiased estimator of $\nabla f_{x_t}(x_t)$ but is biased with respect to the true gradient $\nabla f_{\bar x}(x_t)$.
 The estimate \eqref{eqn:grad_const2} directly bounds the bias $\|\nabla f_{x}(x)-\nabla f_{\bar x}(x)\|$, which combined with strong convexity, yields the relative error guarantee:

-A simple consequence is that in the regime $\rho<1$, the two vectors $\nabla f_{x}(x)$ and $\nabla f_{\bar x}(x)$ are well-aligned in the sense that they span an angle with cosine $\sqrt{1-\rho}$.
+A simple consequence is that in the regime $\rho<1$, the two vectors $\nabla f_{x}(x)$ and $\nabla f_{\bar x}(x)$ are well-aligned in the sense that they span an angle with cosine $\sqrt{1-\rho^2}$; see Appendix~\ref{sec:angle_cond} for a quick justification.
 Therefore, in this parameter regime, numerical methods that use unbiased estimators of $\nabla f_{ x}(x)$ are effectively solving the static problem $\mathtt{St}(\cD(\bar x))$ using biased gradients.
-This intuition is indeed correct in the setting $r=0$.
-When regularization and/or constraints are present, the estimate \eqref{eqn:grad_rel_accur} is not useful because the right-hand side might be uniformly bounded away from zero.
-Instead, our arguments in Section~\ref{sec:biased_oracle} will use~\eqref{eqn:grad_const2} directly.
+A simple numerical example will illustrate this viewpoint.

+\begin{example}[Illustration] {\rm We describe now a synthetic two-dimensional example of mean estimation of a moving Gaussian.
+Specifically, fix a parameter $\rho\geq 0$ and consider the problem \eqref{eqn:hard_performativ_predict} with losses $\ell(x,z)=\tfrac{1}{2}\|x-z\|^2$, no regularizer $r=0$, and the Gaussian distribution $\cD(x_1,x_2)=N(\rho(x_2,x_1),I)$.
+A quick computation yields the expression